ripple/opensource.ripple.com/docs/xls-75d-permission-delegation/reference/delegate.md

 ## Retrieving Delegate Objects

 You can retrieve `Delegate` ledger objects using the `ledger_entry` RPC method.
-The unique ID of an `Delegate` object is a hash of the `Account` and `Authorize` fields, combined with the unique space key for Delegate objects.
+The unique ID of a `Delegate` object is a hash of the `Account` and `Authorize` fields, combined with the unique space key for Delegate objects.

 ## Account Deletion

-An `Delegate` object is not a deletion blocker.
+A `Delegate` object is not a deletion blocker.
 This means that deleting an account removes any `Delegate` objects associated with it.